Baloch For Announcement Of Relief Package For Covid Hit Makran Division - UrduPoint

 Baloch For Announcement Of Relief Package For Covid Hit Makran Division

+Balochistan Minister for Social Welfare and Non Formal Education Mir Asadullah Baloch urged the federal government to announce relief package for the coronavirus hit Makran division facing economic crunch due to halt in cross border trade after COVID-19 pandemic

-ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Jul, 2021 ) :Balochistan Minister for Social Welfare and Non Formal education Mir Asadullah Baloch urged Prime Minister Imran Khan to announce relief package for the coronavirus hit Makran division facing economic crunch due to halt in cross border trade after COVID-19 pandemic.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Jul, 2021 ) :Balochistan Minister for Social Welfare and Non Formal education Mir Asadullah Baloch urged the Federal government to announce relief package for the coronavirus hit Makran division facing economic crunch due to halt in cross border trade after COVID-19 pandemic.

 The new wave of coronavirus pandemic severely hit the Makran division as the number of COVID-19 patients in critical condition has reached at an alarming level, the Balochistan Minister for Social Welfare told APP.